 — World Run —

-Who am I & Why run around the world
+Who am I & What was the World-Run about

 My Run around the world!

 — Welcome to my website

-On December 6th 2019 I have started the biggest adventure of my life: a run around the world!
+On December 6th 2019 I started the biggest adventure of my life: a run around the world!

-This ridiculously long run answers a deep rooted desire to experience the world physically combined with a passion for running and the outdoors.
+This ridiculously long run answered a deep rooted desire to experience the world physically combined with a passion for running and the outdoors.

-Running around the world is an expression of my freedom, my joy of being alive as well as an answer to my curiosity and craving for adventure.
+Running around the world has been an expression of my freedom, my joy of being alive as well as an answer to my curiosity and craving for adventure.